teambit/docs/docs/tutorials/bit-angular-tutorial.md

 Bit lets you share and sync components between different projects and applications.
 In this tutorial, we'll share an Angular component between two projects.

+This tutorial supports Angular 9.
+Check the repository readme for other versions.

 ### Prior Knowledge

 This tutorial assumes that you are familiar with: